AC Repair Advice • Updated May 2026

 Age and Wear

 Most residential HVAC capacitors are designed to last around 10 years, but age takes a toll on their internal structure.
 Over time, seals may deteriorate, dielectric fluid may leak, and performance declines.
-Routine inspections can help identify aging capacitors before they fail completely.
+Routine inspections can identify aging capacitors before they fail completely.

 Poor Installation or Manufacturing Defects